 Climate change disproportionately affects the most vulnerable populations, exacerbating existing inequalities and violating fundamental human rights.
 The right to life, health, and a safe environment are compromised, especially for children in developing countries.
 These rights are inalienable and should be protected, but once violated, the sense of injustice and loss cannot be fully compensated.
 The disproportionate impact on marginalized communities underscores the need for more than just financial remedies; it calls for systemic changes to address these inequities and prevent future violations fully compensated.
-The disproportionate impact on marginalized communities underscores the need for more than just financial remedies; it calls for systemic changes to address these inequities underscores the need for more the need for more than just financial remedies; it calls for systemic changes to address to address these inequities and prevent future violations for more than just financial remedies; it calls for systemic changes to address to address these inequities and prevent future violations.
+The disproportionate impact on marginalized communities underscores the need for more than just financial remedies; it calls for systemic changes to address these inequities underscores the need for more than prevent future violations.